-Premia due to ambiguous information are distinct from risk premia.
-Under ambiguity, an asset can command a high premium even if it is uncorrelated with all other assets in the market and makes up a small share of the representative agent's portfolio.
-For ambiguity averse investors, uncertainty is a first-order concern: if information quality drops, an asset is treated as if its mean payoff has fallen.
-This lowers prices (and increases expected excess returns) regardless of covariance with the market.
-In addition, premia due to ambiguous information depend not only on the quality of information about that asset, but also on the volatility of its fundamentals.
-In markets where fundamentals do not move much, it is irrelevant whether information quality is high or low.
-In contrast, when fundamentals are volatile, information quality is much more of a concern and the premium for low quality is higher.
-Importantly, ambiguity averse investors fear not only market-wide, but also asset-specific ambiguous information.
-The model thus predicts the existence of a premium for idiosyncratic volatility.
+Premia due to ambiguous information are also distinct from premia that have been derived in other recent models of asset pricing with ambiguity.
+In existing models, agents' set of beliefs is specified directly - it is not derived from updating based on ambiguous information.
+In the present paper, updating places restrictions jointly on the set of beliefs and the distribution of fundamentals observed by an econometrician.
+In particular, measured premia due to ambiguous information for any asset should depend not only on the quality of information about that asset, but also on the volatility of its fundamentals.
+Indeed, in markets where fundamentals do not move much, investors do not care whether information quality is high or low.
+Therefore, premia should be small even if information is highly ambiguous.
+In contrast, when fundamentals are volatile, information quality is much more of a concern and the premium for low quality should be higher.
+If investors fear asset-specific ambiguous information, this effect generates a premium for idiosyncratic volatility.